How Transparency, Accountability & Learning Can Improve Diagnosis

-Constellation, the Iowa Healthcare Collaborative plus the Society to Improve Diagnosis in Medicine (SIDM) are joining forces to present Working Together to Improve Diagnosis (May 25—27, 2021), a three half-day virtual conference that will highlight the alarming impact diagnostic error has on patients/residents, care teams and organizations.
-The conference will energize teams to identify opportunities for reducing diagnostic error in their own organization by sharing best practices and successes from leading experts.
-Additionally, it will highlight the importance of communication and learning when a diagnostic error harm event does occur.
+Constellation, the Iowa Healthcare Collaborative and the Society to Improve Diagnosis in Medicine (SIDM) joined forces to present Working Together to Improve Diagnosis on May 25—27, 2021.
+This virtual conference highlighted the alarming impact diagnostic error has on patients, residents, care teams and organizations.

 How transparency, accountability and learning can improve diagnosis

-In our upcoming webinar on April 14, Preventing and Responding to Diagnostic Errors: Transparency, Accountability and Learning, we will present findings from our diagnostic error claim analysis and Dr. Thomas Gallagher will discuss how the core skills of transparent communication and accountability in Communication and Resolution Programs (CRPs), such as Constellation’s HEAL® program, have a goal of both preventing diagnostic error harm events (through openness and learning) and responding effectively when harm events occur.
+In our webinar on April 14, Preventing and Responding to Diagnostic Errors: Transparency, Accountability and Learning, we presented findings from our diagnostic error claim analysis and Dr. Thomas Gallagher discussed how the core skills of transparent communication and accountability in Communication and Resolution Programs (CRPs), such as Constellation’s HEAL® program, have a goal of both preventing diagnostic error harm events (through openness and learning) and responding effectively when harm events occur.

 “Constellation’s HEAL program has a goal of both preventing diagnostic error harm events (through openness and learning) and responding effectively when harm events occur.”Thomas Gallagher, MD at University of Washington